Perfect graph: Split graphs and random perfect graphs

 A split graph is a graph that can be partitioned into a clique and an independent set.
-When the clique is chosen to be maximal, such a graph can be colored optimally by assigning one color to each clique vertex, and assigning each independent set vertex the color of a non-adjacent clique vertex.
+It can be colored by assigning a separate color to each vertex of a maximal clique, and then coloring each remaining vertex the same as a non-adjacent clique vertex.
 Therefore, these graphs have equal clique numbers and chromatic numbers, and are perfect.

-A little more generally, the unipolar graphs are the graphs that can be partitioned into a clique and a cluster graph, a disjoint union of cliques.
-These include, for instance, the complements of bipartite graphs, as they can be partitioned into two cliques.
+A broader class of graphs, the unipolar graphs can be partitioned into a clique and a cluster graph, a disjoint union of cliques.
+These include also the bipartite graphs, for which the cluster graph is just a single clique.
 The unipolar graphs and their complements together form the class of generalized split graphs.
 Almost all perfect graphs are generalized split graphs, in the sense that the fraction of perfect $n$-vertex graphs that are generalized split graphs goes to one in the limit as $n$ grows arbitrarily large.

-It follows from this result that other limiting properties of almost all perfect graphs can be determined by studying the generalized split graphs.
+Other limiting properties of almost all perfect graphs can be determined by studying the generalized split graphs.
 In this way, it has been shown that almost all perfect graphs contain a Hamiltonian cycle.
 If $H$ is an arbitrary graph, the limiting probability that $H$ occurs as an induced subgraph of a large random perfect graph is 0, 1/2, or 1, respectively as $H$ is not a generalized split graph, is unipolar or co-unipolar but not both, or is both unipolar and co-unipolar.